wdmd2022/holbertonschool-smiling-school/README.md

 - You have to use Bootstrap
 - Your styles.css must be as small as you can - you must use as much as you can Bootstrap classes

+## Notes about interactions:
+- Web pages must switch to the tablet version when the screen width is 768px = Web pages must switch to the mobile version when the screen width is 576px
+- button hover/active: opacity: 0.9

 ## Technologies Used
 - Google Fonts
 - JQuery 3.4.1